 Platelet aggregation in whole blood

-The samples can be fixed at several time-points providing data on a dynamic aggregation response, similarly to LTA.
-Alternatively, samples can be fixed at a single time-point offering a high throughput endpoint assay providing dose-response curves for multiple conditions.
+The samples can be fixed at several time-points providing data on dynamic aggregation response, similarly to LTA, with aggregation calculated and expressed as area under the curve (AUC).
+Alternatively, samples can be fixed at a single time-point offering a high throughput endpoint assay capable of generating numerous dose-response curves.